okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ## Advanced filters

-In addition to global search, `VaDataIterator` supports advanced custom filters as well with many supported inputs as shown here :
+In addition to global search, `VaList` supports advanced custom filters as well with many supported inputs as shown here :

 ![filters](/assets/filters.png)